Diners Club International: Slovenian franchise

 In 2013, Tomaž Lovše, who owned Diners Club Slovenia, was one of three people investigated in Slovenia regarding unpaid debts that his franchise owed to merchants.
 In May, the Central Bank of Slovenia revoked Diners Club Slovenia's license for payment services, which meant 80,000 local members could not use their card.
 Diners Club International transferred the franchise to a subsidiary of Austria's Erste Bank group, Erste Card Club, and agreed to repay the franchise's debt to merchants.
 An Erste press release in August 2013 stated that Diners Club services were once again available in Slovenia.

-South East Asia
+Southeast Asia

+Malaysia and Singapore

+Diners Club launched its Malaysian and Singaporean franchises in 1960.
+Its Malaysian franchise was terminated in 2015.

-In December 2016, Diners Club International and 2C2P, announced in a statement that the latter is a global provider of cards running on Discover Global Network and that it will increase the number of merchants who use the card in the region of South East Asia.
+In December 2016, Diners Club International and 2C2P announced in a statement that the latter is a global provider of cards running on Discover Global Network and that it will increase the number of merchants who use the card in the region of South East Asia.